 The Bottom Line

 It's all that easy!
 Hope the solutions provided in this guide may help fixing your problem of iPhone keeps turning off.
 If you have any questions about this issue, please feel free to leave comments below.
 And if any more fixes also work to solve the problem, let us know that as well.
-What's more, do not hesitate to download TunesKit iPhone Data Recovery to recover your lost files after fixing the trouble.
+What's more, do not hesitate to download TunesKit iOS System Recovery to repair iOS problems as it's powerful with your data retained.